 The rub: on screws and lubes and metals

-Bending the rigid vinyl rail around the corners on the transom is going to require the use of a heat gun.
+Bending a rigid vinyl rail around the corners on the transom is going to require the careful use of a heat gun.
 If this isn't available, a portable hair dryer can be used but it will take longer to heat the material.
 If you are installing a stainless steel or aluminum rail, use a rubber mallet together with hand pressure until the rail conforms to the desired shape.

-There are some rub rail designs requiring the use of a rubber, vinyl or even metal insert into the frame that has already been secured to the boat.
+Many rub rail designs require the use of a rubber, vinyl or even metal insert into the frame that has already been secured to the boat.
 The insert will bear the impact of the boat coming in contact with a piling or pier or dock because it sits highest on the rub rail track.
 The trick here is going to be getting the insert into the track.
-This is done by squeezing (a heat gun is helpful here), not sliding it into position.
+This is done by squeezing (a heat gun is helpful here), it into position.
 It is also helpful to use liquid soap on both the insert and the track to move it into place.
 Having the soap in a spray bottle works best.
 Some people simply use a soapy rag and wipe the track and insert.
 You will have to pick the method that works best.
 Whatever method is chosen, be aware you may have to use a heat gun on the track surface to increase the temperature if working outside in cold weather.